notadigit/securekeys/README.md

 # Use #
-- To start using securekeys, change to the virtual console of you choice (E.G. <CTRL><ALT><F1>) and execute (as root): loadkeys ~/ROT13.keymap
+- To start using Securekeys, change to the virtual console of you choice (E.G. CTRL-ALT-F1) and execute (as root): loadkeys ~/ROT13.keymap
 -- after starting, type anything plaintext on the virtual console and it will automatically be ROT13 encrypted -- after starting, type anything ROT13 encrypted on the virtual console and it will automatically be decrypted
-- To stop using securekeys execute the following ROT13 encrypted command from a virtual console (as root): ybnqxrlf ~/EBG26.xrlznc
+- To stop using Securekeys execute the following ROT13 encrypted command from a virtual console (as root): ybnqxrlf ~/EBG26.xrlznc
--- after stoping, your virtual console keyboard input will no longer be secured through the amazing securekeys technology
+-- after stopping, your virtual console keyboard input will no longer be secured through the amazing Securekeys technology